 When I was in my late teens I had dreams of becoming a filmmaker.
 There was this film school down in Florida that was offering a $99 deal that included round trip airfare, transportation to and from the Florida airport, breakfast, lunch, and dinner, and a complete tour of the entire school.

 I jumped at the chance to check out an actual film school!

-I loved every minute of it except for when they spoke to us about job placement.
-They said that after receiving your degree, the job you would get would most likely be an entry level position (like a gopher).
+I loved every minute of it except when they spoke to us about job placement.
+They said that after receiving your degree, the job you would get would most likely be an entry-level position (like a gopher).

 I didn’t want that!
 I wanted to be a director (I was young)!

 That was the last time I thought about going to film school.
 Years and years past and my dreams slowly deteriorated.